Leading and Caring for Children

 It’s opposite, behaviors followed by unpleasant consequences are less likely to occur again is not true.

 It’s inescapable.
-In order to change troublesome behavior we have to make some new “good” behavior more pleasant at the same time as changing to one of the new consequences.
+In order to change troublesome behavior we have to include in our plan a way to make some alternative behavior more pleasant at the same time as implement our choice of a new consequence.

 Two Sets of Alternatives